elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 As far as BEM methodology is concerned, web interface is built of independent **blocks** (in which **elements** are allocated).
 Both blocks and elements may have states, described by **modifiers**.

 Web interface work is provided by multiple  **technologies** (HTML, CSS, JS...).
-Usually implementation consists of a few files.
-When using BEM methodology all the web interface implementation is arranged into blocks.
+In BEM methodology all the web interface implementation is arranged into blocks.
 The block description in this case consists of several files — one per each technology:

  * `my-block.css` — describes block's style;
  * `my-block.bemhtml` — templates for generating block's HTML view;